aoloe/scribus-manual-development/content/compiling-with-qt-creator-en.md

 ### Installing Scribus before running it

 Once Qt Creator has built Scribus, you can run it with the "Run" command.
-But, before being able to run your own build of Scribus, you have to make a further step: Scribus won't find its icons unless you first install.
+But, before being able to run your own build of Scribus, you have to make a further step: Scribus won't find its icons unless you install it.

 You can tell Qt Creator to install Scribus before running it, by adding a "Deploy Step" to the Deployment configuration of the Run settings.